The Difference Between a Headache and a Migraine

 - Anterograde amnesia.
 This is the inability to form new memories following the accident and is the most common memory loss for car crash victims.
 People who suffer from this often refer to it as “blacking out.”

 - Retrograde amnesia.
-This is losing memories prior to an accident including events leading up the collision and even major life events.
+This is losing memories prior to an accident including events leading up to the collision and even major life events.

 If you’ve suffered any form of a TBI–migraines or memory loss– in a car accident where you were not at fault, you may be eligible for compensation.
 Stop wondering “Can a car accident cause migraines?”
 Instead, contact a traumatic brain injury lawyer to determine your next course of action.